Reinforcement Learning for Infinite-Dimensional Systems: Filtrated Reinforcement Learning Architecture for Policy Learning of Parameterized Ensemble Systems

 \subsubsection{Second-order policy search}

-The development of the policy search algorithm is based on the theory of differential dynamic programming \citep{Jacobson70,Mayne66}, and as a major advantage, the algorithm does not involve time discretization and is directly applicable to infinite-dimensional continuous-time systems, e.g., the moment system in \eqref{eq:moment_system}.
-The main idea is to expand the value function into a Taylor series up to the second-order and then derive the update rule in terms of differential equations.
+To showcase the FRL algorithm with early stopped hierarchies, in this section, we propose a second-order PS algorithm and integrate it into the FRL structure with a early stopping criterion.
+The development of the PS algorithm is based on the theory of differential dynamic programming \citep{Jacobson70,Mayne66}.
+As a major advantage, the algorithm does not involve time discretization and is directly applicable to infinite-dimensional continuous-time systems, particularly, the moment kernelized ensemble system in \eqref{eq:moment_system}.
+The main idea is to expand the value function into a Taylor series up to the second-order term and then derive an update rule represented in the form of differential equations.
 In the following, we only highlight the key steps in the development of the algorithm (see Appendix \ref{appd:PIA_derivation} for the detailed derivation).